tobigross/heart_failure_prediction/README.md

 An end-to-end machine learning application that predicts heart disease based on patient health data.
 This project contains a complete ML pipeline from data ingestion to model deployment.

-DISCLAIMER: This is a toy/educational project only.
+This is a toy/educational project only.
 Do not use for real medical decisions.
 Always consult a healthcare professional for medical advice.
 ---

 ## Key Features